In harmony with Nature, living in abundance

 A word from John...

-In the past 30 years Indian agriculture has depleted groundwater resources so severely that NASA continuously issues warnings to the government about the inherent dangers this creates for the population.
-Returning water to the aquifers has become a matter of life and death.
-But it's not just India with this problem.
+In the past 30 years Indian agriculture has depleted groundwater resources so severely that NASA issues perpetual warnings to the government concerning inherent dangers to the population.
+The need to cycle water back to depleted aquifers has become a matter of life and death.
+But India is not alone in committing this error.
 The same dire situation can now be found in many parts of the world.
-Groundwater depletion is quickly becoming a crisis of epic proportions.
+Driven by a rise in population and irresponsible farming methods across the planet, groundwater depletion is quickly developing into a crisis of epic proportions.

 But Permaculture can help...